-Nutrition continues to be important as your body heals from the long process of pregnancy, labor, delivery, and postpartum.
+Nutrition continues to be important as your body heals from the long process of having a baby.
 As during pregnancy, drink lots of liquids and eat healthy!
+We encourage patients to breastfeed, but we support our patients in whichever feeding method is best for themselves and their families.